-- i.
-Assessment before PhD registration: Annual assessment formalities for students before PhD registration will be initiated in the month of June.
-The academic office will share a report with the respective student and the faculty mentor.
-The student should contact their faculty mentor, get their evaluation/ recommendation and submit the assessment report to the academic office by the end of June.
-After completing this formality, the student will be given an extension note by July. - Assessment after PhD registration: Annual assessment formalities for students after PhD registration should be initiated by the TC in the month of May.
+Assessment before PhD registration

+Annual assessment formalities for students before PhD registration will be initiated in the month of June.
+Annual assessment is based on the monthly academic progress card report and the academic performance of the student.
+The student will be provided an extension note by July.

+ii.
+Assessment after PhD registration

+Annual assessment formalities for students after PhD registration should be initiated by the TC in the month of May.
 TC is expected to monitor the progress of the student till his/her PhD throughout the year.
 The TC must meet the student at least once in every academic session, and preferably once every semester.
 There is no restriction on the maximum number of times the TC can meet the student.
 TC members are encouraged to interact with the student multiple times in a year, and individual TC members can also talk with the student one-on-one.
 Students are encouraged to talk to their TC members or the Convener, Graduate Cell or subject board representative for any academic problems.